brycewray/hugo-site/content/privacy/_index.md

 description: "Information regarding this site and its vendors"
 author: Bryce Wray
 date: 2020-08-02T09:00:00-05:00
-lastmod: 2020-10-28T09:10:00-05:00
+lastmod: 2020-10-29T10:45:00-05:00
 ---

 This site and its owner **do NOT** store your personal information **in any way**.
 However, the site does use certain **externally hosted** services, each of which has its own privacy policies and methods of complying with applicable privacy regulations.

 ## Notes about external services

-### Analytics
+### Firebase

+This site is hosted on Google's [Firebase](https://firebase.google.com) service and uses the following Firebase features:

+- **Cloud Logging** — This feature allows me to view the actual logs from the [Fastly](https://fastly.com) content delivery network, with which Firebase’s hosting functionality works.
+(Of course, such logs would exist regardless of whether one accesses them.)
+I view these logs only to get a general sense of site activity and performance, **not** to identify any individual.
+For more information about Cloud Logging, see its [documentation](https://firebase.google.com/docs/hosting/web-request-logs-and-metrics).
+Please refer also to the [Fastly Privacy Policy](https://www.fastly.com/privacy).

+- **Firebase Performance Monitoring** — The [introduction to this feature’s documentation](https://firebase.google.com/docs/perf-mon/) says: *“Performance Monitoring does not permanently store any personally identifiable information (such as names, email addresses, or phone numbers).
+While monitoring HTTP network requests, Performance Monitoring uses URLs (not including URL parameters) to build aggregated and anonymous URL patterns that are eventually persisted and shown in the Firebase console.”*

-#### Fathom Analytics
+### Fathom Analytics

 This site uses [Fathom Analytics](https://usefathom.com), which [does not store your personal data in any way](https://usefathom.com/blog/anonymization).
 Please refer also to my article, “[Fathom Analytics: Count on it](/posts/2020/06/fathom-analytics-count-on-it).”

 ### FastComments

-This site uses [FastComments](https://fastcomments.com) for commenting (currently on a trial basis, which is due to expire November 10, 2020).
+This site uses [FastComments](https://fastcomments.com) for commenting.
 For more details, please refer to the [FastComments privacy policy](https://fastcomments.com/privacy-policy).

 ### Google Fonts